myang2984-arch/LINKN_docs/terms_of_use_en.md

 ### 3.2 Account Security
 You are responsible for:
-- Protecting the security of your account credentials (Google/Apple login information)
+- Protecting the security of your account credentials (Google/Apple login information or email/password)
 - Maintaining the confidentiality of your Notion authorization token (Integration Token) and database ID
+- Managing clipboard access permissions within the app (grant or revoke as needed)
 - Immediately notifying us of any unauthorized account use or security breaches
 - All activities conducted under your account